clux/probes/content/post/2023-12-22-kubecon-chicago-log.md

 - colocation of artifacts + images + signatures
 - passwordless auth + keyless integrity verification
 - increased cd/flux controller efficiency

-personally, i just want to distance myself from helm as possible. sure, helm 3 is better than helm 2, but it's clearly not great.
+personally, i just want to distance myself from helm __upgrade/releases__ as much possible and this is a nice + efficient way of doing that.

 ### [Wolfi: Intro to the Linux Undistro](https://www.youtube.com/watch?v=bXkXu_IKVdI)
 wolfi idea remains the same, and they got a lot of momentum behind it and chainguard.